RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_002.md

       users.
 The blogging platform in the last exercise is not an end-point; it's a _very basic_ thing that I think a person might call "good enough."
 My evidence for this claim is that I'm a person.

 [^2]: _Intended use_ hides a multitude of sins when we talk about security.
-Publications like NIST 800-53 trust the _owner_ of a
+Publications like NIST 800-53 trust the security design of a
       system to fairly represent all the system's stakeholders.
-In practice, this means that if the system owner _wants_ to do something like track all the users all the time, they can define that capability as an intended use.
-When that kind of capability is defined as an intended use, the priority of the security system is to _protect_ it, such as by making sure the data collection is efficient and stable and protecting the collected data from adversaries.
-In my personal and professional opinion, this reliance on corporations like Google and Facebook to self-regulate the intended functions of social media systems is _the biggest_ threat that exists in this space.
-It's precisely why I've chosen the approach of building systems that perform well and cost little when under individual control--so that the definition of "_intended functions_" with respect to these systems is accountable to the system owners / users as directly as possible.
-This means that when those intended uses are turned into a set of actual security controls, the controls have a better chance of protecting the individuals' values, rather than those of rent-seekers.
+In practice, this means that if a system owner _wants_ to do something like track all the users all the time, they can define that capability as an intended use, which then makes it the priority of the security system to _protect_ it, such as by making the data collection efficient and stable and protecting the collected data from adversaries.
+In my personal and professional opinion, the freedom that average people give to corporations like Google and Facebook to decide on the intended functions of social media systems is _the biggest_ threat that exists in this space.
+It's precisely why I've chosen the approach of building systems that perform well and cost little when under individual control--so that the definition of "_intended functions_" with respect to these systems is accountable to individuals as directly as possible.
+This means that the controls have a better chance of protecting the individuals' values, rather than those of rent-seekers.

       The next question to consider, if we're being honest with ourselves, is: "If the sum of the system that is now facebook (for instance)